Everyday People: Cover versions

 Joan Jett covered the song for her 1983 album Album.
-Her version of the song peaked at #37 on the Billboard Hot 100 and #43 on the US Dance Club Songs charts.
+Her version of the song peaked at No.37 on the Billboard Hot 100 and No. 43 on the US Dance Club Songs charts.

 Maroon 5 also recorded a cover of the song for a Sly and the Family Stone tribute album.
 Cher and Future covered the song for a 2017 Gap advertisement.
 The latter's duet later went viral on TikTok in 2025.

 Legacy

+1970s Canadian rock group, Everyday People which was formed by Bruce Wheaton named themselves after the song.
+They recorded their version of "Everyday People" for B side of their single, "Don't Wait for Tomorrow".

-Hip-hop group Arrested Development used the song as the basis of their 1992 hit, "People Everyday", which reached No. 2 on the UK Singles Chart and No. 8 on the Hot 100.
+Hip-hop group Arrested Development used the song as the basis of their 1992 hit, "People Everyday", which reached No. 2 on the UK singles chart and No. 8 on the Hot 100.

 Rolling Stone ranked "Everyday People" as No. 145 on their list of the 500 Greatest Songs of All Time in 2004 and No. 109 on their updated list in 2021.
 It was listed on Billboards 500 Best Pop Songs.